Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Expression of the Casimir Operator for Semisimple Connected Lie Group

+Now the goal is to find a formula for $\mathfrak{L}_{\Omega_{G}}$ in terms of the Iwasawa coordinates.
 For $g \in G$, we write $g=k_{g}a_{g}n_{g}$ for its Iwasawa decomposition.
 The subscript is omitted if it is clear in the context. \begin{defi} For a smooth function $f \in C^{\infty}(G)$ and $g =kan \in G$.
 We introduce the notation of differential operators as follows:

 \end{defi}